bugfishtm/fast-php-page/_source/README.md

 |updater.php|

 ## Folders for Extension Modules
-This folders wont be touched during core updates and are holding module / dynamic Files
+These folders won't be touched during core updates and hold module/dynamic files.

 |Name|
 |--|